High Court of Malawi - 2002

 30 July 2002

-Ex-parte arrest/attachment granted simultaneously with writ and served on wrong person was irregular and set aside with costs.
+Ex-parte arrest/attachment obtained simultaneously with writ and served on a differently named person was irregular and set aside with costs.

-Civil procedure — Ex-parte arrest/attachment — Order VIII r.1 (Rules of High Court) — requirement of defendant’s awareness and intent to defeat/delay — defective personal service — amendment and service — abuse of process — order set aside.
+• Civil procedure — Order VIII r.1 — Ex parte order for arrest/attachment — requirement of defendant’s awareness and intent to defeat/delay claim — personal service of writ — substitution/amendment of defendant’s name — ineffective service and abuse of process

 21 July 2002